penkk55/gym-mtsim-stable-baseline3/README.md

 # gym-mtsim-stable-baseline3
 # setup
 -- needed python & pip to be installed or just install IDE (e.g. Pycharm) it will automatically install Python interpreter
+- mt5 on your window any broker will do
 # install Jupytenotebook
 <pre><code>pip install jupyter
 </code></pre>